nightrome/cocostuff/labels.md

 Note that despite our best efforts to make labels unambiguous, crowd-sourced annotations are never free of errors.
 In particular, the label 'clothes' is often assigned to incompletely annotated persons (which it should not).
-Furthermore, the difference between 'cupboard' and 'cabinet' and 'fog' and 'sky-clouds' is not always clear from the annotations.
+Furthermore, the difference between 'cupboard' and 'cabinet', 'fog' and 'sky-clouds' and 'cage' and 'fence' is not always clear from the annotations.

 Id	|	Label name	|	Preview	|	Description
 ---	|	---	|	---	|	---